gioUbbiali/Food-Systems-Sustainability-Meta-Framework-FSSMF/README.md

 The article referred to in the "publication and documentation" section of this repository presents the methodology employed to construct FSSMF Atlas Charts.

 FSSMF Atlas charts are available in [CXL format](https://cmap.ihmc.us/xml/cxl.html) and PDF format.
-We suggest downloading and exploring FSSMF Atlas charts with [CmapTools](https://cmap.ihmc.us/) (Version 6.03), the software used to create them.
+We suggest downloading and exploring FSSMF Atlas charts with [CmapTools](https://cmap.ihmc.us/) (Version 6.03), the software used to create them, to optimally visualize FSSMF Atlas.
 FSSMF Atlas charts should be imported locally or in Cmap cloud.
-Additional and novel environments for navigation, visualization, and retrieval of FSSMF charts will come soon.
+Alternatively, charts may be viewed in PDF format.
+PDF versions, however, do not retain the functionality to access resources linked in the charts (See the following figure).
+Novel environments for navigation, visualization, and retrieval of FSSMF charts will come soon.

+Fig. Extract from Atlas-AC1.
+Red circles indicate examples of chart links to external resources.

 ## Ontologies Constructed on the Basis of FSSMF